hussainahmad1995/memento-ns3-for-NTT/workspace/README.md

 Alternatively, if installing environments and dependencies may not work on some systems (Eg. Windows), you can use our pre-built Docker image for setting up the same.
 The Docker image has a Python environment setup with the dependencies, along with the entire code packaged in it, for ease of use.

+To pull the docker image :

+    $ docker image pull siddhantray/ntt-docker

 To use the docker image, run

     $ ./docker-run.sh